 Gosford Hospital is a major level 6 principal referral hospital of 495 beds.
 It is an affiliated Teaching Hospital of the University of Newcastle and offers the following sub-specialty: acute medical, acute surgical, critical care, women children and family health and mental health.
 The hospital has a gym, tennis courts, library, childcare centre, parking and staff accommodation.

 Wyong Hospital is a busy regional hospital of approximately 300 beds and is a teaching hospital of the University of Newcastle.
 Wyong is one of the fastest growing areas of NSW and is 30 km north of Gosford.
 It has a mixture of Emergency, General Medicine, Low Risk Maternity, Aged Care and Rehabilitation Medicine, General Surgery, Mental Health and a High dependency unit.
 The rapid expansion of the area is stretching the health service and, consequently, Wyong is a very busy hospital.

-The Hunter Clinical School is the largest of the five clinical schools of the Joint Medical Program (JMP).
-It incorporates John Hunter Hospital/Royal Newcastle Centre, John Hunter Children's Hospital, Calvary Mater Newcastle Hospital, Belmont District Hospital and the Maitland Hospital.
+The Hunter Clinical School is the largest of the six clinical schools of the Joint Medical Program (JMP).
+It incorporates John Hunter Hospital/Royal Newcastle Centre, John Hunter Children's Hospital, Calvary Mater Newcastle Hospital and Belmont District Hospital..
 Learning is further enhanced with simulated clinical environments in the Chameleon Clinical Skills Lab.
 Training in primary care is provided in collaboration with Divisions of General Practice and General Practice Training organisations.